 An HE STA may transmit a TWT Information frame to its peer STA during a broadcast TWT session.
 The HE STA sets the fields of the TWT Information frame as defined in 27.7.4.1 (General).

 A TWT scheduled STA that receives a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 follows the rules defined in 27.7.3.3 (Rules for TWT scheduled STA), except that it shall use the Next TWT value contained in the received TWT Information frame.

-A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a BLABLA subfield equal to 1 that:
+A TWT scheduled STA that receives an acknowledgment in response to a TWT Information frame that contains a Broadcast Reschedule subfield equal to 1 and:

 Does not contain a Next TWT field shall consider all broadcast TWT sessions suspended, and can follow the default PS procedure defined in 11.2 (Power management) until the TWT session is resumed.

-Contains a Next TWT field shall consider all broadcast TWT sessions resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.
+does contain a Next TWT field shall consider all broadcast TWT sessions resumed, starting from the value indicated in the Next TWT field of the transmitted TWT Information frame.

-NOTE—A STA that interprets a Broadcast Reschedule subfield equal to 1 in a received TWT Information frame as part of all broadcast TWT sessions.(#8109, #7403) (#4767)(#4846)
+NOTE—TWT suspension and resumption as indicated by a TWT information frame with the Broadcast Reschedule subfield equal to 1 applies to all broadcast TWT sessions of the TWT scheduling STA.(#8109, #7403) (#4767)(#4846)

 TWT information for flexible TWT